 Archie Bunker's Place

-The Season 2 opener "Archie Alone" saw Archie in deep denial over Edith's death (after series star Jean Stapleton decided to leave the show).
+The Season 2 opener "Archie Alone" sees Archie in deep denial over Edith's offscreen death (after series star Jean Stapleton decided to leave the show).
 Eventually frustrated that everyone is talking about it, Archie shouts at the world to go away.
 He then goes upstairs and sees one of Edith's slippers, before he has his emotional breakdown.

 Archie: It wasn't supposed to be like this.
 I was supposed to be the first one to go.
 I always used to kid you about you going first.
 You know I never meant none of that and that morning when yous was laying there.
 I was shaking you and yelling at you to go down and fix my breakfast.
 I didn't know.
 You had no right to leave me that way, Edith...
 (Holding the slipper to his face, Archie starts to cry) without giving me just one more chance to say I love you.